aiven/devportal/docs/products/flink/howto/real_time_alerting_solution_cli.rst

 		id2(PosgreSQL source)-- host-specific thresholds -->id3;
         id3-- host with high CPU -->id4(Kafka sink);

 This uses the same ``CPU_IN`` Kafka source table that you created earlier.
-In addition, you need a new sink table to send the processed messages to a separate Kafka topic, a PostgreSQL source table to hold the threshold data, and a new Flink job to process the data:
+In addition, you need a new sink table to send the processed messages to a separate Kafka topic, a PostgreSQL source table to hold the threshold data, and a new Flink job to process the data.

 1. In the Aiven CLI, run the following command to connect to the ``demo-postgresql`` service: